Apoorv1986/P4ML/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will help you to get the project up and running on your local machine.

 ### Prerequisites

-In order to run the project make sure to have VirtualBox installed.
+In order to run the project, make sure to have VirtualBox installed.
 If not already install go to [VirtualBox Website](https://www.virtualbox.org/wiki/Downloads) and follow the instructions to install it.
 Also make sure to download the P4 Tutorial VM for VirtualBox from [here](https://drive.google.com/uc?id=1f22-DYlUV33DsR88_MeMb4s7-1NX_ams&export=download).
 Clone the project by running:
 ```